ThatOneMHMD/13-E-CommerceBackEnd/README.md

 To start the application, follow these steps carefully:

-1. Rename the ".env.EXAMPLE" file to the left as ".env", then enter your own mysql information
+1. Rename the ".env.EXAMPLE" file to the left as ".env", then enter your own MySQL information
 2. Open Integrated Terminal and make sure you are in the right directory
-3. In the "db" directory, type in, in the terminal, the following: 'mysql -u "YOUR-OWN-mysql-username" -p'.
+3. In the "db" directory, type in the terminal the following: 'MySQL -u "YOUR-OWN-mysql-username" -p'.
 Press ENTER and then enter your password
-4. After you have accessed your mysql terminal, type in this: 'SOURCE schema.sql;', this will run the mysql code and show the number of affected rows.
-Type 'quit' to exit mysql terminal and then go to a normal node terminal
+4. After you have accessed your MySQL terminal, type in this: 'SOURCE schema.sql;'.
+This will run the MySQL code and show the number of affected rows.
+Type 'quit' to exit MySQL terminal and then go to a normal node terminal
-5. Type 'node ./seeds/index.js' and press enter to seed the tables with data (if you wish to change seeding data, go into the './seeds/' folder and add you own)
+5. Type 'node ./seeds/index.js' and press enter to seed the tables with data (if you wish to change seeding data, go into the './seeds/' folder and add your own)
 6. Once that is done, go back in the root folder directory and type in the following: 'npm install'
-7. Now, type in the foolowing: 'node ./server.js' to start the server
+7. Now, type in the following: 'node ./server.js' to start the server
 8. Lastly, go into Insomnia (or any other back-end app) and start running the API calls to manage your products!

 ## License